DoTheEvo/ansible-arch/README.md

 **Removal**<br>
 After running playbooks it be good to remove ansible package and bunch of its dependancies.
-Saves \~400MB and noise on updating.
+Saves \~400MB and noise during updating.

 * `sudo pacman -Rns ansible`